 Cooking the side vegetables

-- In another ceramic dish, add veggies and cover with water.
+- In a cooking pot, add the side vegetables and cover with water.

-- Cook around 15-20 min or or until the potatoes are done.
-Note the broccoli will cook first and the carrots will follow shortly.
-You could remove those and let the potatoes cook a bit more, if needed.
+- Cook the vegetables for 15-20 min or until the potatoes are done.
+Note that the broccoli will cook first (1-2 minutes) and the carrots will follow shortly (5-10 minutes).

 Putting it together

 - In an empty plate add 10 veggie balls.

 - Complete the plate by adding half of the potatoes, broccoli and carrots.
 It’s important to include all these veggies in equal parts.